This trip is planned for 2027 and tentative for 2028. Start date Jan 17

 Our Copper Canyon trip has been a mainstay for as long as we have operated.
 The trip where you took your RV's on the train was extremely popular.
 Unfortunately, this is no longer done.
-Safety and liabilty issues have killed it.
+Safety and liability issues have killed it.
 You rode in your RV on a flatcar.
 There were concerns that you might down a few too many Tequila's, go outside to see the view and flip over into the Canyon.
 We now leave RV's in El Fuerte and ride inside a passenger car.

 Call 1-855-327-7555 or 360-483-7933 (Message).